CDRT/mk_docs/docs/ref/bios/settings/thinkpad/keyboardmouse.md

 26. Finnish
 27. Czech

+!!! info ""
-?>  On latest machines, BIOS added support for ASCII special characters and symbols such as `@`, `!` , `?`, etc. Those characters depend on keyboard layout and BIOS cannot know the attached keyboard, therefore users have to select keyboard layout if they replace keyboard.
+     On latest machines, BIOS added support for ASCII special characters and symbols such as `@`, `!` , `?`, etc. Those characters depend on keyboard layout and BIOS cannot know the attached keyboard, therefore users have to select keyboard layout if they replace keyboard.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|